radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 #### Prerequisite

 1. [Setup OIDC provider] (https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) should be complete for the cluster.
-2. [Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook#amazon-eks-pod-identity-webhook) (to be setup in cluster by user as part of IRSA setup ref: [AWS IRSA documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) will inject neccessary configurations into the pods associated with these service-accounts for IRSA.
-3. `rad-role` with no policies attached to it should be created.
+2. `rad-role` with desired policies should be created.
 Its trust relation should look similar to below.
-This establishes a trust relation between the annotated service-accounts in the specified namespace with the specified OIDC provider to be established.
+This establishes a trust relation between the annotated service-accounts in the specified namespace in specified cluster with the specified OIDC provider to be established.
   ```
   {
     "Version": "2012-10-17",